 Can indica- or sativa- dominant strains be considered a hybrid?
 Or does it have to be an even 50:50 split?
 Or perhaps it’s all about the effects.
 If it is an “up” high followed by a stoned effect (or vice-versa), then it’s a hybrid?
 Or is it a mixture of the genetic and effect that makes a strain a hybrid?

 To make matters even worse, almost all non-landrace strains are hybrids, regardless of whether it’s indica- or sativa- dominant.
 This is because hybridization can keep plants vigorous & healthy, improve yields, save rare & unusual genetics, and make plants that might not otherwise grow in different climates.
 Moreover, even some landrace strains are hybrids, due to the introduction of new cannabis strains and cross-pollination in fields far and wide.
+In fact, the whole notion of a separation between indica and sativa is rough at best, as the two can share more in common than differences when looking at their actual genetic and chemical composition!

 Well, whatever your opinion on this, here are some of the best hybrids around.